Chelsea's Downfall Ch. 01byTheFallen27©

 A pang of hunger made her tummy grumble yet again and she gave into temptation, spooning the stew quickly into her mouth as if terrified someone might come down and catch her.

 Manderly Manor was owned by Lord James Manderly and had been passed down through his family for centuries.
-He often invited friends around for dinner and this weekend was no different.
-Twelve gentlemen had made their way here and had gone out hunting with Lord Manderly that afternoon.
+He cared for his inheritance well, ensuring that it was well staffed and that the help was treated appropriately.
+He was a sociable gentleman who often held parties and feasts at the Manor and this weekend was no exception.
+Many gentlemen had made their way here and had gone out hunting with Lord Manderly that afternoon.
 They returned to the courtyard from their hunt with a clatter of horse hooves and shouts of victory as they threw their game to one of the stable lads and ordered it sent to the kitchen.

 "Good hunt, James!"
 Called a man, slapping Lord Manderly on the back, "I thought that deer was going to get away from you but you shot it right at the last second."

 "Quite."
 Lord Manderly said monotonously.
-He was in no mood to entertain Henry Greene.
-James was a quiet man himself and much preferred the company of his close friends yet he felt obligated to invite Henry as they were cousins.
-He found Henry much too loud and obnoxious for his tastes and if the rumors were true he had a bastard by nearly every girl in the village.
-"If you'll excuse me, I must ensure that the dinner arrangements are going well.
+He was in no mood to entertain his younger cousin, Henry Greene.
+He was under obligation to invite the man to his home once in a while to discuss family business, but James was an honorable gentleman and Henry, by contrast, was loud and obnoxious and it was rumoured that he has a bastard by nearly every girl in the village.
+"If you will excuse me, I must ensure that the dinner arrangements are going well.
 I'll have Geoffrey show you to your rooms."

-And with that the guests were whisked upstairs by Geoffrey the butler and found that their bags had already been taken up and unpacked there.
+And with that the guests were whisked upstairs by Geoffrey the butler.

 He caught her as she was on her way in, still carrying the wine.
 He watched her for a moment and found it amusing that her little white cap was slipping off her head with every step, revealing more and more of her ebony locks.
 He could tell from her worried expression that she could feel it but with her arms full, she could do nothing to set it straight.
 Finally it dropped to the floor and her hair tumbled beautifully down her back and around her face in wonderful shiny curls.
 She gasped, a tiny frightened sound that made a grin spread across Henry's face, and he stepped forward towards her.